sagemath/trac_to_gh/Issue 9093.md

 # Issue 9093: is_square broken for constant polynomials

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9093

 Original creator: robertwb